About John Woolley

 - 1994: The Pan American Championship course in Grinders Switch near Nashville, Tennessee

-- Private courses are also among the designs.
+- Private courses are also among his portfolio

 The FITASC organization has also entrusted John with heading and teaching the world's first international course design program.
 This program certifies successful candidates as having the necessary qualities to design courses for international sporting clays championships.